Kelly Stinnett

-Kelly Lee Stinnett (born February 14, 1970) is a retired Major League Baseball catcher.
+Kelly Lee Stinnett (born February 14, 1970) is an American former Major League Baseball catcher.
 He played all or parts of 14 seasons in the majors, from 1994 until 2007.

-High school years
+Early life

 Stinnett attended Lawton High School in Lawton, Oklahoma and was a letterman in football and baseball.
-He was an All-State selection in baseball and in football and he led his football team to the Oklahoma Class 5A State Championship.
-He played on this championship team with 2 other professional athletes – James Trapp and Will Shields.
-Trapp went to the NFL and played for the Raiders and Shields played for the Kansas City Chiefs.
+As a junior in 1987, he quarterbacked Lawton's football team to an undefeated record and state championship alongside fellow juniors Dewell Brewer, Butch Huskey, Will Shields and James Trapp.

-College and pro ball
+College career

-He attended Seminole Junior College in Oklahoma, where in his freshman year he was All-Conference and All-Region after leading all junior college players with 30 home runs and 124 RBI.
+He attended Seminole Junior College in Oklahoma, where in his freshman year he was All-Conference and All-Region after leading all junior college players with 30 home runs and 124 runs batted in.
 In his sophomore year, he was National Junior College Player of the Year and a first-team All-American.
-That year, he had a batting average of .399 and had 22 home runs and 97 RBI, leading his team to a Third-place finish in the Junior College World Series.
-After college, he spent one year with an independent team in Upstate New York named the Watertown Indians.
+That year, he had a batting average of .399 and had 22 home runs and 97 RBI, leading his team to a third-place finish in the Junior College World Series.